emu-russia/Patterns/UserManual/patterns_english.md

 ![/imgstore/layers.png](/imgstore/layers.png)

 - Patterns from Database are placed over Added Patterns Layer corresponding to source image
-- Added patterns coords and names are exported to TXT file for further usage
+- Added patterns coords and names are exported to simple XML file for further usage in Deroute tool

 Controls: